PrometheusAgent

 2. StatQueue metrics - values from CGRateS StatS component, collected via StatSv1.GetQueueFloatMetrics API

 For core metrics, the agent computes real-time values on each Prometheus scrape request.
 For StatQueue metrics, it retrieves the current state of the stored StatQueues without additional calculations.
+For cache statistics, it collects current cache utilization data from the configured cache partitions.

 Configuration